 Early predictions of outcomes

 Ability to follow commands prior to 28 days post-TBI is associated with greater functional independence at 1, 2, 5 and 10 years post injury.
-Improvement in functional independence is also achievable between 5 and 10 years post injury.7 There is moderate confidence suggesting functional MRI, P300, reactive EEG, presence of hydrocephalus and the CRS-R can prognosticate in adults.
-However, no tests have similar confidence to improve prognostic accuracy in children.5 Emergence from VS to MCS within 5 months of injury and traumatic etiology are independently associated with more favorable outcomes.
+Improvement in functional independence is also achievable between 5 and 10 years post injury.9 There is moderate confidence suggesting functional MRI, P300, reactive EEG, presence of hydrocephalus and the CRS-R can prognosticate in adults.
+However, no tests have similar confidence to improve prognostic accuracy in children.7 Emergence from VS to MCS within 5 months of injury and traumatic etiology are independently associated with more favorable outcomes.
 Individuals in MCS who receive early rehabilitation (within the first 6 months after brain injury) are also more likely to have better outcomes.
 Severity and type of comorbidities are associated with outcomes.
-Ischemic or organic heart disease is a strong predictor for mortality while respiratory disease and arrhythmias without ischemic heart disease is a negative predictor of full recovery and functional improvements.8
+Ischemic or organic heart disease is a strong predictor for mortality while respiratory disease and arrhythmias without ischemic heart disease is a negative predictor of full recovery and functional improvements.10 Younger age, male sex, and absence of intraventricular hemorrhage, intracranial mass effect, and subcortical contusion are associated with better functional outcomes.5

 Limited assessment instruments and high diagnostic error rates complicate ethical and legal decisions regarding care planning, end of life decisions, issues pertaining to intentional trauma and criminal charges, participation in research, resource allocation, and benefits of partially improved function via new treatments versus increased personal awareness of disability causing despair.